LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01/Lab01_Instructions_ReviewBeginningJS.md

     - `unstyledIndexStart.htm` has no Bootstrap styling.
 If you would like to do your own styling (optional) you can add it to this one.

   - `stylesStart.css`
-    There is nothing in this fiile.
+    There is nothing in this file.
 If you want to add some CSS styling (optional) to the web app, you can add it here.

   - `indexStart.js`
     Add JavaScript code to implement the stop watch functionality as you might have done in CS 133JS.